-Now, Let’s Jump Right In: Jump Right InDEX– The New Way of Staying Cool in the Pool Business
+Now, Let’s Jump Right In:

-Appeal to the Company
+The Jump Right InDEX The New Way of Staying Cool in the Pool Business

 The “Jump Right InDEX” will provide the company with two color-coded maps

 The first map received by the company will be a five day rating of the swim conditions.
 The higher the number, the more likely people will be swimming in the week ahead.
 This map will be emailed to the company every morning.